Research

 New era of virus taxonomy

 It is our responsibility to coordinate the families Corticoviridae, Pleolipoviridae, and the order Halopanivirales including the families Spherolipoviridae, Simuloviridae, and Matsushitaviridae as the Study Group Chairs in the Bacterial and Archaeal Viruses Subcommittees.
 We have also contributed into the description of the families of Tectiviridae, Finnlakeviridae, and Halspiviridae.
-We are also working on archaeal tailed double-stranded DNA viruses originating from highly saline environments to understand their relationships and position in the virus taxonomy.
+Our work on archaeal tailed double-stranded DNA viruses originating from highly saline environments led to the understanding of their relationships and position in the virus taxonomy (the class Caudoviricetes).

 Selected references: